Homelessness Property Funds Social Impact Report 2021/22

-Properties are chosen with Nacro to ensure they will meet the needs of tenants.
-Once they have been purchased and refurbished, including enhancement of their environmental credentials, they are handed over to Nacro.
-The housing team at Nacro are responsible for furnishing each property, ensuring they are homely, practical and welcoming for tenants when they move in.
+Properties were chosen with Nacro to ensure they would meet the needs of tenants.
+Once purchased and refurbished, including enhancement of their environmental credentials, they were handed over to Nacro.
+The housing team at Nacro were responsible for furnishing each property, ensuring they were homely, practical and welcoming for tenants when they moved in.

 The fund’s aim was to purchase 50 one-bedroom properties in London to provide around 200 rough sleepers with a refurbished, decent and settled home over its lifetime.
-However, it has actually exceeded this, acquiring 53 homes and handing over 36 of them to Nacro for furnishing.
-Many of these homes are now providing safe, decent and stable homes for tenants alongside Nacro’s specialist and individualised support services.
+However, it exceeded this, acquiring 56 homes and so far, housing 50 tenants.
+Once refurbishment has been completed, the final 6 properties will be handed over to Nacro for furnishing and then housing tenants.

 The fund seeks to offer investors a commercial risk-adjusted return on their investment, including both rental yield and capital appreciation on properties.
 Risk is reduced as investors benefit from a widely diversified portfolio leased on fully repairing and ensuring ten-year leases effectively enabling our housing partners or service providers to underwrite the operational maintenance, management and void risks.
 Please remember if you invest in this fund, your capital may be at risk.